Frequently asked questions

 What happens if I do not have an advance directive?

 It’s estimated that about than 1 in 4 adults in the United States have advance directives.
 If you don’t have an advance directive, you could be given medical care that you do not want.
 If there’s no advance directive, the doctor may ask your family about your treatment.
 Some state laws require that the spouse (unless legally separated) is asked first, followed by adult children, parents, and adult brothers and sisters.
 But some states do not have laws that require health care providers to check with family members.
-And it’s not uncommon for family members (especially distant ones) to not know what you would want.
+And it’s common for family members (especially those who aren’t close to you) to not know what you would want.
 Family members might also disagree on certain aspects of your care, which may cause delays or lead to you not getting the care you want.
-It’s unlikely that a close friend or unmarried partner will be consulted without an advance directive naming that person as your proxy.
+For example, it’s unlikely that a close friend or unmarried partner will be consulted without an advance directive naming that person as your proxy.

 In some cases, a court may appoint a legal guardian to make health care decisions if you do not have an advance directive.
-This is why it’s important to express your wishes in a written advance directive ahead of time and discuss your wishes with your doctor, proxy, and those close to you.
+This is why it’s important to express your wishes in a written advance directive ahead of time and discuss your wishes with your doctor, proxy or agent, and those close to you.

 Do I need a lawyer to write my advance directive?

-A lawyer can be helpful, but you don’t need one to write your advance directive.
+A lawyer can be helpful, but most people don’t need one to write your advance directive.
 Some states have forms you must use, and all states have certain requirements.
 Sample forms and directives that meet your state’s requirements may be available.
 For more information on getting a state form for advanced directives, see the “To learn more” section or visit www.caringinfo.org.

 Can I have an advance directive in more than one state?